geoserver/geoserver-history/doc/en/user/source/community/monitoring/http.rst

-   An alternative to specifying the returned representation with the ``format`` extension is to use the http ``Accept`` header and specify one of the mime types:
+   An alternative to specifying the returned representation with the ``format`` extension is to use the http ``Accept`` header and specify one of the MIME types:

      * text/html
      * application/csv

-   See the `http specification <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_ for more information about the ``Accept`` header.
+   See the `HTTP specification <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_ for more information about the ``Accept`` header.

 API Reference